threegenie/stanford_cs224n/Lecture 1.md

 - there are as many parameters as vector dimensions
 - word vectors would calculate a higher probability for the words that actually occur in contexts of this center word

+→ 수식 설명 부분은 제외 - 55:11~1:13:06

+→ 이후 word vector visualization 관련해서 assignment 및 example ipynb 파일 설명

 ### Gensim word vector visualization

 Gensim : A library that provides most of the conveniences needed to convert natural language to vectors

-Refer to the article below ↓
+Refer to the article ipynb below ↓

 [https://web.stanford.edu/class/cs224n/materials/Gensim word vector visualization.html](https://web.stanford.edu/class/cs224n/materials/Gensim%20word%20vector%20visualization.html)